 Because skills tend to be more focused and granular, their initial professional development pathways can also be more streamlined.
 If you have someone on your team who wants to improve their communication, they can take a course geared toward that.
-But to make sure the ability sticks over time, they need motivation and reason to use it, and they need opportunities to practice, perfect and use it.
-What bigger goal does the individual skill contribute to for the person and the organization?
+But to ensure the ability sticks over time, they need motivation and reason to use it, and they need opportunities to practice, perfect and use it.
+What bigger goal does the individual skill contribute to for the person and the organisation?

 Competency vs. Skill Examples